Supriyo314/MSc-Dissertation-Scalar-Leptoquark-SMEFT/Wilson_Coefficients/README.md

 ![y33_vs_mass](Plots/C_lu_3333_yukawa.png)

 *Allowed region in the (|y_33|, M_Pi7) plane.
-The blue contour shows low-energy SMEFT constraints, while the orange dashed line indicates the collider pair-production bound.
-The overlap defines the viable parameter space for the scalar leptoquark.*
+The green contour shows low-energy SMEFT constraints, while the orange dashed line indicates the collider pair-production bound.
+The overlap defines the viable parameter space for the scalar leptoquark.
+With the incresing of the mass the Yukawa has to increase.*

 ---